gdombiak/OctoPrint-OctoPod/README.md

 cameras are not connected to OctoPrint you can still include a snapshot of the camera.

 This is the complete list of supported notifications:
-1. Print finished (includes camera snapshot)
+1. Print finished (includes camera snapshot) or at specific progress percentages
 1. Bed warmed up to target temp for a period of time.
 Helps get smooth first layers
 1. Bed cooled down below specified threshold.
 Ideal to easily remove prints from bed
 1. Extruder cooled down below specified threshold.
 Ideal to know when to turn printer off
 1. Printer paused for user.
 This may happen when running out of filament or when doing manual multi color printing (M600)
 1. [Palette 2 / Pro](https://www.mosaicmfg.com/products/palette-2) encountered a problem while printing
 1. [MMU](https://shop.prusa3d.com/en/upgrades/183-original-prusa-i3-mk25smk3s-multi-material-2s-upgrade-kit-mmu2s.html#) requires user assistance (requires Prusa firmware)
 1. Firmware errors.
 Get security alerts like thermal runaway, probing failed, min temp error, max temp error, etc.